People make mistakes all the time.

 Step 3: Make the situation right.

-Good apologies include a reparation of some kind, either real or symbolic.
+Good apologies include reparation of some kind, either real or symbolic.
 Maybe you create an opportunity for the person you embarrassed to regain credibility.
 Or perhaps you admit your mistake to others, too, as a part of the reparation.
 In many relationships, a hug is a great reparation.

 Often, all we need to do is explain what we are going to do differently the next time so that we don’t repeat the offending action or behavior.
 This helps us rebuild trust and repair the relationship.